IBM/lakevision/README.md

 ## Roadmap

-1. Provide each partition details like name, filecount, number of records, file sizes etc.
+1. Provide each partition details like name, filecount, number of records, file sizes etc. - Done
-2. Provide ability to see sample data based on partitions.
+2. Provide ability to see sample data based on partitions. - Done
+3. Add insights on tables.
-3. Add timetravel capability.
+4. Add timetravel capability.
-4. Allow edit capabilities, like table properties changes.
-5. Allow ability to update table schema.
-6. Alter namespace and table names.... and much more.
+5. Much more.....

 ## Contributing